MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Content in the landing page of configurable tabs must not be enabled for individual use and not include personal content such as **My Tasks** or **My Dashboard**.

-* If your app requires provision of a personal scope view, use filtered views, deep links to personal apps, or navigate to L2 or L3 views within the configurable tab and keep the landing page contextually the same for all the users.
+* If your app requires provision of a personal scope view for the user to enhance efficiency or workplace productivity, use filtered views, deep links to personal apps, or navigate to L2 or L3 views within the configurable tab and keep the landing page contextually the same for all the users.

   ![Usability Configurable tab personal Info](~/assets/images/submission/validation-usability-configurable-tab-personal-info.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Configurable Tab landing page has personal content such as **My day** and **To-do** that are specific to a particular user and irrelevant to the other members of the channel.